 Okay, let’s give this a go.

 You’ll need to put your Android device into Safe Mode.
 Safe Mode prevents any third-party apps from running, including that nasty little malware app you picked up.

-On most devices, Safe Mode is entered by pressing and holding the device’s power button until you see the device’s “Power Off” options appear on screen.
+On most devices, Safe Mode is entered by pressing and holding the device’s power button until you see the device’s “Power Off” options appear on the screen.

 Normally, you would just tap “Power Off” and the device would shut down, or tap “Restart” to restart your device.
 But, to restart the device in Safe Mode, you want to tap and hold on the “Restart” option.

 Hold your finger on the “Restart” option until you see a prompt asking if you would like to reboot into Safe Mode.
-Tap “OK” when the prompt appears (or the device will reboot on its own – this differs according to manufacturer.)
+Tap “OK” when the prompt appears (or the device will reboot on its own – this differs according to the manufacturer.)